European-Unified-ID/EUID-docs/docs/guides/integration-options-publisher-web.md

 For security reasons, the EUID token has a limited life, but there is a built-in mechanism to refresh the token so that you can still use it.

-When you get the token, it comes with a refresh token and a time stamp indicating how long the token is valid for.
+When you get the token, it comes with a refresh token and a timestamp indicating how long the token is valid for.
 As long as you use the refresh token to generate a new EUID token before the current EUID token expires, you'll get a new EUID token and an updated refresh token each time.
 You can continue to refresh to keep the information valid.

 The following table shows the integration options that support refreshing the EUID token.